saharshBhargava/micropython-tutorials/DRV8871/README.md

 ```
 We can create various instance variables to store the complementary pair of pins along with the timer and channel we want to use.

-Next we can define some functions for our class.
+Next, we can define some functions for our class.

 ```python
     def pulse_width_percent(self, percentage):